-In the case of package holidays, tour operators may issue vouchers within 30 days of the cancellation.
+In the case of package holidays between 25th February and 30th September tour operators may issue vouchers within 30 days of the cancellation.
 If they do not do so within this period, you have the right to demand an immediate refund of the tour price.
 The voucher must be valid for at least 18 months from the date of issue and must be valid for travel services similar to those originally agreed.
 After the 18 months have expired, you may request a refund.

-The following applies to hotels: Article 388 of the Greek Civil Code states that hotel bookings may be cancelled due to force majeure.
+The voucher regulation does also apply for hotels which have been booked individually.
+And you have a further right of cancellation: Article 388 of the Greek Civil Code states that hotel bookings may be cancelled due to force majeure.
 In this case, the services provided must be reimbursed.
-However, there is no right to a refund if you as a consumer cancel less than 21 days before the planned arrival.
+However, there is no right to a refund or to obtain a voucher if you as a consumer cancel less than 21 days before the planned arrival.

 The following applies to package holidays as well as to individually booked air travel, travel with other transport companies and accommodation: